 • Xilinx ChipWhisperer: A device that connects to the target system’s memory bus and records memory data.

-• FireWire: A high-speed data transfer interface that can be used to directly access a system’s memory.
+• FireWire: A high-speed data transfer interface that can directly access a system’s memory.

 Software-based Memory Acquisition

-Software-based memory acquisition tools can be used to capture memory contents in cases where hardware-based solutions are not feasible.
+Software-based memory acquisition tools can capture memory contents in cases where hardware-based solutions are not feasible.
 Some popular software-based memory acquisition tools include:

 • Rekall: An open-source memory analysis framework that supports memory acquisition on Windows, Linux, and macOS systems.

-• WinPmem: A Windows-based memory acquisition tool that is part of the Rekall framework.
+• WinPmem: A Windows-based memory acquisition tool part of the Rekall framework.

 Here’s a quick example of using Rekall to acquire a memory dump on a Windows system: